-- If a degree program ceases operations as a functional entity such as through the merger of programs in an institutional system - If an Accredited with Conditions program fails to meet conditions by its second Annual Report - If an Accredited with Probation program fails to meet its probation requirements by its second Annual Report

-If a program on Administrative Probation fails to meet its administrative probation requirements
+- If a degree program ceases operations as a functional entity such as through the merger of programs in an institutional system - If an Accredited with Conditions program fails to meet conditions within the required time period - If an Accredited with Probation program fails to meet its probation requirements within the required time period - If a program on Administrative Probation fails to meet its administrative probation requirements

-The program has the right to appeal an Accreditation Expired decision (see page 29 for the Appeals Policy).
+The program has the right to appeal an Accreditation Expired decision (see the Appeals Policy).
+The program has the right to submit a written comment on its accreditation decision within 30 days of receiving the decision.
+NAEYC will publish this written comment when it publishes the accreditation decision on the NAEYC website.
 The program may also choose to return to self-study work and repeat the Self-Study Report and site visit process.
-If the program chooses to return to self-study, it will not be required to pay an additional application fee but will be required to pay an additional self-study review fee and site visit fee.
+If the program chooses to return to self-study immediately after receiving the Accreditation Expired decision, it will not be required to pay an additional application fee but will be required to pay an additional self-study review fee and site visit fee.
 The program will be expected to follow all policies related to the self-study phase and candidacy phase.